 Slice the shrimp in half lengthwise.
 Lightly smash each piece of shrimp with a pestle or meat hammer.
 (This gives the shrimp texture and will make the balls nice and springy once cooked.)
 Add the minced onions to the shrimp and finely mince, combining both ingredients together.
-Season the shrimp with sugar, black pepper and 1 tsp fish sauce.
+Season the shrimp with sugar, ground black pepper and 1/3 Tbsp (1 tsp) fish sauce.
 Combine well.

 In a medium saucepan, add the chicken broth and water.
-Bring to a gentle boil over Medium high heat.
-Scoop out a bit of the shrimp using one spoon and use another spoon to smooth and shape the shrimp into a small ball.
-Drop the shrimp ball into the broth.
-Continue until all shrimp balls are made.
-Work quickly as the shrimp balls cook very quickly.
-(Note: it should take about 2 minutes to make all the shrimp balls.
+Bring to a gentle boil over Medium High heat.
+Scoop out a bit of the shrimp mixture using one spoon and use another spoon to smooth and shape the shrimp into a small ball.
+Drop the shrimp ball into the hot broth.
+Continue with these steps until all shrimp balls are made.
+Work quickly as the shrimp balls cook quickly.
+(It should take about 2 minutes to make all the shrimp balls.
 If you need more time, turn off the heat and make all the shrimp balls.
-When done, turn the heat back on.)
+Once done, turn the heat back on.)
 Stir the shrimp balls gently and cook for 2-3 minutes.

-Increase heat to High and bring the broth to a boil.
-Add the spinach and stir into the soup.
-Add the 1 Tbsp fish sauce.
+Increase the heat to High and bring the broth to a boil.
+Add the spinach and combine with the soup.
+Add the remaining 1 Tbsp fish sauce.
 Cook for another 3 minutes.

-To serve, ladle soup into a large bowl.
+To serve, ladle the Spinach and Shrimp Balls Soup into a large bowl.
 Garnish with the chopped green onions and sprinkle with ground black pepper.

 Yields: 4 servings